engelsjk/info-uss-fitzgerald/README.md

 Bryan McGrath, Twitter Thread - June 16, 2017<br>
 <a href="https://twitter.com/ConsWahoo/status/875860087683907584" target="_blank">https://twitter.com/ConsWahoo/status/875860087683907584</a>

-Also, in looking up information on this incident, I came across some interesting Twitter accounts on Naval and Defense news that I started following.
+Also, in looking up information on this incident, I came across some interesting Twitter accounts on naval and defense news that I started following.
 <ul>
 <li><a href="https://twitter.com/ConsWahoo" target="_blank">@ConsWahoo</a></li>
 <li><a href="https://twitter.com/HerbCarmen" target="_blank">@HerbCarmen</a></li>